The planet has limited resources. It is our job to play our part in looking after it.

 A jumper that’s about those classic colours we turn to every year.
 Navy of course, like the original, where our story began.
 Flattering and timeless, easy shades to live in year after year.

-Our bestseller remains the RELAXED, the first jumper we launched with three years ago.
+Our bestseller remains the RELAXED, the first jumper we launched with in 2019.
 Good design doesn't date.
 Great design lasts.